 - We also work very closely with the following external services to ensure that we best meet the wellbeing needs of our pupils:

-- If a pupil has a complex medical need, a care plan will be compiled by Miss Thomas in conjunction with parents/carers and health professionals.
+- If a pupil has a complex medical need, a care plan will be compiled by Mrs Oliver in conjunction with parents/carers and health professionals.
 These are discussed with all staff who are involved with the child.

 - The school has a policy regarding the administration and management of medicines in school which can be found on the school website.

-- If a child requires medication during the school day, parents should speak to the school office, Miss Thomas or the School Nurse, Mrs Mistry.
+- If a child requires medication during the school day, parents should speak to the school office, Mrs Oliver or the School Nurse, Mrs Mistry.
 On a day to day basis the SLT oversee the administration of any medication.

-- If Special arrangements or facilities are required, parents should speak to Miss Thomas who will arrange for the special arrangements to be made.
+- If Special arrangements or facilities are required, parents should speak to Mrs Oliver who will arrange for the special arrangements to be made.

 - All staff have regular training regarding conditions and medication affecting individual children so that all staff are able to manage medical situations.

 - There are a number of first aid trained staff in school.

 How will you help me to support my child’s learning?

 - Teachers suggest ways of supporting all children’s learning through parent workshops that take place each term.
 The class teacher may suggest additional ways of supporting your child’s learning through a note in the reading diary, at parents’ afternoons or by arranging a meeting with you.

 - The DSEN Lead Mrs Oliver may meet with you to discuss how to support your child.
 This would normally follow on from when a child has been assessed or had input from an outside agency.

 - Miss Asghar (Pastoral Leader) or one of the pastoral team may meet with you discuss strategies to use if there are problems with a child’s behaviour/emotional needs.

 - Outside agencies or the Educational Psychologist may suggest advice or programmes of study that can be used at home.